How to avoid snacking during quarantine21/05/2020, VIVAMAYR

 3. Eat slowly and chew your food well

-The most important VIVAMAYR mantra is “Chew, chew, chew” or as one of their doctors likes to explain to their patients: become a chewing monster!
+The most important VIVAMAYR mantra is “Chew, chew, chew” or as one of our doctors likes to explain to their patients: become a chewing monster!
 Remember, your stomach has no teeth and any food which has not been sufficiently pre-digested by the enzymes in the mouth ends up stressing your digestive system unnecessarily.
-When VIVAMAYR say “chew your food well” they recommend to chew every single bite at least 30 times before swallowing to initiate the release of enzymes which break down carbohydrates in the mouth – so eat your liquids and drink your solids.
+When we say “chew your food well” we recommend to chew every single bite at least 30 times before swallowing to initiate the release of enzymes which break down carbohydrates in the mouth – so eat your liquids and drink your solids.

 4. Establish regular meal times instead of snacking